-Why put your life in the hands of someone who doesn’t know you and your family.
+Why put your life in the hands of a Judge-- someone who doesn’t know you and your family?

-Why even risk it?
+Why risk it?
 Instead, we strongly encourage clients to resolve their disputes in more amicable proceeding outside of court.
 We can help you in a mediation process, either as a mediator, or as your attorney and advocate.

-Generally, mediation is used when both parties desire an amicable divorce and truly feel they can work together to come up with positive result for all.
-Couples voluntarily participate in mediation to resolve their dispute by agreement.
+Mediation can be used when both parties desire an amicable divorce and truly feel they can work together to come up with positive result for all; these couples can voluntarily participate in mediation to resolve their dispute by agreement.
 In most cases, mediation proves successful and allows everyone to avoid the costs of trial.
 And in Tennessee, most judges require divorcing parties to attempt mediation prior to allowing the case to go to trial.
 Even high conflict divorces can be resolved in mediation with the right combination of factors.

 Benefits of Mediation:

-- With better and longer-lasting child-support agreements.
+Better and longer-lasting parenting agreements.
 If both parties own the mediation process, the agreement will last longer and be more durable.

-- A better example for the children.
-Parents who mediate are more like to remain cordial, working together for the good of the family.
+A better example for the children.
+Parents who mediate are more likely to remain cordial, working together for the good of the family.
 Model what you want your kids to become.

-- It’s not as emotionally taxing.
-Mediation usually avoids the emotional rollercoaster of having to go to court.
+It’s not as emotionally taxing.
+Mediation usually avoids the extreme emotional rollercoaster of having to go to court.

-- And offers more creative, fulfilling solutions.
-We’ll structure a plans to fit most any nontraditional work or life situation to achieve the most appropriate parenting solution.
+And offers more creative, fulfilling solutions.
+We’ll structure a plan to fit most any nontraditional work or life situation to achieve the most appropriate solution.

 Choose the right mediator for you.

 The selection of a mediator is an important component because he or she controls the process.
 Some mediators conduct mediation with both parties in the same room.
 Others utilize the shuttle system, whereby the parties are in separate rooms with his or her attorney, if present, and the mediator goes back and forth between the rooms.

-Each mediator has a different style.
-Some are strictly facilitative and only help the parties come to an agreement from their respective positions.
-Others incorporate an evaluative method and offer an opinion regarding how a particular position would be perceived in court and offer alternatives in an effort to settle the matter.
+Mediators can help the parties come to an agreement from their respective positions, and some can offer an opinion regarding how a particular position would be perceived in court and suggest alternatives in an effort to settle the matter.